wdavjr/wd-mta-major-incidents-analysis/README.md

 # MTA Subway Major Incidents Analysis (2020-Present)

 ## Overview
-This project analyzes the MTA Subway Major Incidents dataset, focusing on delays affecting 50 or more trains from 2020 to the present.
+This project analyzes the **MTA Subway Major Incidents** dataset, focusing on delays affecting 50 or more trains from 2020 to the present.
 By examining trends and patterns, the goal is to uncover actionable insights that could help improve subway operations and better understand the factors contributing to disruptions.

 ## Dataset Overview
 The dataset tracks major subway incidents, categorized into the following types:

 ## Track: Track-related issues (e.g., fires, broken rails).
-Signals: Signal failures and related issues.
+`Signals`: Signal failures and related issues.
-Persons on Trackbed/Police/Medical: Incidents involving medical emergencies, police activity, or unauthorized persons on tracks.
+`Persons on Trackbed/Police/Medical`: Incidents involving medical emergencies, police activity, or unauthorized persons on tracks.
-Stations and Structure: Structural or power issues affecting stations or tracks.
+`Stations and Structure`: Structural or power issues affecting stations or tracks.
-Subway Car: Issues related to the trains themselves (e.g., door, brake, or air conditioning failures).
+`Subway Car`: Issues related to the trains themselves (e.g., door, brake, or air conditioning failures).
-Other: Incidents due to external factors such as weather, vandalism, or special events.
+`Other`: Incidents due to external factors such as weather, vandalism, or special events.

 ## The dataset includes:

-Time Period: From January 2020 to the present.
+**Time Period:** From January 2020 to the present.

-Key Variables:
+**Key Variables:**
-month: Date of the incident.
+`month`: Date of the incident.
-division: Subway division (A or B).
+`division`: Subway division (A or B).
-line: Specific subway line affected.
+`line`: Specific subway line affected.
-day_type: Weekday (1) or Weekend (2).
+`day_type`: Weekday (1) or Weekend (2).
-category: Type of incident.
+`category`: Type of incident.
-count: Number of incidents for each month/line.
+`count`: Number of incidents for each month/line.

-Key Questions
+## Questions Addressed
-This analysis addresses questions such as:

-How do major incidents vary across different subway divisions and lines?
+- How do major incidents vary across different subway divisions and lines?
-Which incident categories are most common?
+- Which incident categories are most common?
-How do weekday incidents differ from weekend incidents?
+- How do weekday incidents differ from weekend incidents?
-What are the peak months or lines most affected by incidents?
+- What are the peak months or lines most affected by incidents?

 ## Repository Structure

 ```plaintext

 Copy code

 |-- data/
 |   |-- raw_data.csv           # Original dataset
 |   |-- cleaned_data.csv       # Preprocessed dataset